MicrosoftDocs/azure-docs/articles/azure-functions/functions-test-a-function.md

 + Timer-triggered function.
 + Testing application or framework.

-All of the testing methods use an HTTP trigger function that accepts input through either a query string parameter or the request body.
+All of the testing methods shown use an HTTP trigger function that accepts input through either a query string parameter or the request body.
 You will create this function in the first section.

 ## Create a function for testing
-For most of this tutorial, we will use a slightly modified version of the **HttpTrigger Nodejs Function** template that is available when creating a new function.
+For most of this tutorial, we will use a slightly modified version of the HttpTrigger JavaScript function template that is available when creating a new function.
 You can review the [Create your first Azure Function tutorial](functions-create-first-azure-function.md) if you need help creating a new function.
-Just choose the **HttpTrigger Nodejs Function** template when creating the test function in the [Azure Portal].
+Just choose the **HttpTrigger- JavaScript** template when creating the test function in the [Azure Portal].

 The default function template is basically a hello world function that echoes back the name from the request body or query string parameter, `name=<your name>`.
 We will update the code to also allow you to provide the name and an address as JSON content in the request body.
 Then the function will echo these back to the client when available.